dcastro/haskell-flatbuffers/README.md

     UnionUnknown byte -> Left "Unknown weapon" -- Forwards compatibility
 ```

 Note that, like in the official FlatBuffers implementation, unions are *always* optional.
-Adding the `required` attribute to an union field has no effect.
+Adding the `required` attribute to a union field has no effect.

 To create a character with no weapon, use `none :: WriteUnion a`